MLS 5 Cold Laser Therapy

 Laser light has a direct effect on immunity status by stimulating immunoglobulins and lymphocytes.
 Laser emissions are absorbed by chromophores (molecule enzymes) that react to laser light.
 Upon exposure to the laser, the enzyme flavomononucleotide is activated and starts the production of ATP (adenosinetriphosphate), which is the major carrier of cell energy and the energy source for all chemical reactions in the cells.

-Primary Biological Effects
+Primary Biological Effects of MLS 5 Cold Laser Therapy

 - Photochemical Effect